Laws of rugby union: History

 The defence was originally allowed to attempt to charge down a conversion kick from the moment the ball was placed on the ground, generally making it impossible for the kicker to place the ball himself and make any kind of a run-up.
 In 1958, the law governing conversions changed to allow the kicker to place the ball, prohibiting the defence from advancing toward the kicker until he begins his run-up.

-The ball used until the 1860s was leather around a pigs bladder and it was almost spherical.
+The ball used until the 1860s was leather around a pigs bladder and was almost spherical.
 In 1862 rubber bladders were introduced and balls began to be manufactured with a more pronounced oval shape.
 In 1892 the RFU developed compulsory dimensions for the ball in the Laws of the Game for the first time.
-In the 1980s leather-encased balls, were replaced with balls encased in synthetic waterproof materials.
+In the 1980s leather-encased balls were replaced with balls encased in synthetic waterproof materials.
 In 1877 the number of players was reduced from 20 to 15 a side.

 The IRB trialled 23 changes to the modern laws in 2006 and some competitions in Scotland and Australia adopted them in 2007.
 In 2008, 13 of the variations were trialled globally.
-Important changes included; no gain in ground if the ball is kicked directly into touch after it has been moved back into the 22 by a player from the same team as the kicker, the offside lines for backs moved five metres from the scrum, allowing mauls to be legally pulled down and players to enter with their head lower than their hips, no restrictions on the number of players in a line-out, and allowing pregripping and lifting.
-In 2009 the IRB approved 10 of the laws, rejecting the laws relating to mauls, and numbers in a line-out.
+Important changes included: no gain in ground if the ball is kicked directly into touch after it has been moved back into the 22 by the kicking team; the offside lines for backs moved five metres from the scrum; allowing mauls to be legally pulled down and players to enter with their head lower than their hips; no restrictions on the number of players in a line-out; and allowing pregripping and lifting.
+In 2009 the IRB approved 10 of the laws, rejecting the laws relating to mauls and numbers in a line-out.

 More recently, New Zealand Rugby, in co-operation with World Rugby, is set to trial several significant changes in the 2016 Mitre 10 Cup: